ethanlq/SCMA-codebook/README.md

 6. ''NC-SCMA'': the designed codebook for the paper " A Novel Non-Coherent SCMA with Massive MIMO" (published in WCL)

-7. SCMA-Platform:   To be upload soon.
+7. SCMA-Platform:   To be uploaded soon.